codebug-tech/week-10-B/README.md

 #### EXTENSION
-* OLD ENOUGH TO DRIVE?: When the user clicks on this button they will be prompted with "How olde are you?".
+* OLD ENOUGH TO DRIVE?: When the user clicks on this button they will be prompted with "How old are you?".
 If they are old enough to drive, the entire container will be replaced with a heading saying "WOHOOO!!!".
 If they are not old enough to drive, the entire container will be replaced with a heading saying "Sorry, maybe next year".
 * YOU CHOOSE!: Look at jQuery's effects possibilities: [jQuery effects](http://api.jquery.com/category/manipulation/) and pick something that you would like this button to do!